zekeperez/zekeperez/README.md

 I am currently working as a full-time employee in Singapore while mixing in some personal projects whenever I am free.

+I also work with UIUX, Graphic Design and 3D Art and Animations.

 ### My Work
 My repositories either highlight my achievements or act as a base guide for future projects I'm working on that I felt like sharing.
 Do note that I won't be sharing source codes of games I will be publicly releasing.